deeper-x/filego/README.md

 o.WriteLine("demo line 2")
 o.WriteLine("demo line 3")

-// Then remove one line
+// Then remove one line, that one containing "2" o.DeleteLine("2")
-// o.DeleteLine("2")

 ```